gbdev/pandocs/content/Sound_Controller.md

 --------

 Enabling or disabling a DAC (resetting NR30 bit 7 or writing %0000 0XXX
-to NRx2 for other channels), adding or removing it using NR51, will cause an audio pop.
+to NRx2 for other channels), adding or removing it using NR51, or changing the volume in NR50, will cause an audio pop.
 (This causes a change in DC offset, which is smoothed out by a high-pass circuit over time, but still creates a pop)

 When first starting up a pulse channel, it will *always* output a (digital) zero.